-- If you selected [Update firmware immediately] and the firmware was updated
+- If you selected [Start the update immediately] and the firmware was updated

 After starting the update, since the task is registered as a "Task" in ISM, confirm its current status on the "Tasks" screen.
 After executing the update, the "Task Details" field in the dialog box for confirmation of the result displays the task ID.